Luscious dark chocolate and sweet blueberries combine in this recipe into a wonderful dessert that you can actually feel good about enjoying.

 Ingredients

-You'll only need three (possibly four) ingredients to make these chocolate-covered blueberries.
+You'll only need three (possibly four) ingredients to make this recipe.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

-- Dark chocolate: The darker you can go and still enjoy it, the better.
-I usually use 85% cacao, but I've gone as dark as 90%, sometimes adding a few drops of stevia.
+- Dark chocolate: I usually use 85% cacao chocolate (such as Lindt Excellence or Pascha chocolate chips), but I've gone as dark as 90%, sometimes adding a few drops of stevia.

-- Avocado oil: It slightly softens the chocolate so that it's not too brittle when you bite into the candy.
-You can also use coconut oil or melted unsalted butter.
+- Avocado oil: It slightly softens the chocolate so it's not too brittle when you bite into the candy.
+You can also use melted coconut oil or unsalted butter.

-- Sweetener: This is purely optional.
-But when I use truly dark chocolate, I sometimes add a little stevia, to equal about 2 tablespoons of sugar.
+- Sweetener: This is optional.
+But when I use truly dark chocolate, I sometimes add a little stevia to equal about 2 tablespoons of sugar.

 Variations

-Another interesting variation is to add a few drops of a flavor extract such as vanilla or orange extract.
+Another interesting variation is to add a few drops of a flavor extract, such as vanilla, coconut, or orange extract.
+I especially like adding orange extract.

 Instructions